meltano/meltano/docs/src/docs/README.md

 ## Installation

-Meltano provides a CLI to kickstart and help you manage the configuration and orchestration of all the components in the data life cycle.
+Meltano provides a CLI to kick start and help you manage the configuration and orchestration of all the components in the data life cycle.
 It provides a single source of truth for the entire data pipeline.
 The CLI makes it easy to develop, run, and debug every step of the data life cycle.

 To start, open your terminal in the directory where you want Meltano to live.
 Run the following commands: